rhian-cs/rhian-cs/README.md

 # Hello there!

-My name is Rhian, I am a Junior Web Developer and a Computer Science student.
+My name is Rhian, I am a Web Developer and a Computer Science student.

 I like games, open source software and Linux.